What is Prince Oleg famous for? The story of the prophetic Oleg, prince of Kievan Rus

 The image of the prophetic Oleg has repeatedly attracted artists and poets.
 Among the works of art dedicated to this historical character are the following:

-• poem by K. F. Ryleev "Duma";
+• poem by K. F. Ryleev “Dumas”;

-• Prophetic Oleg in social networks.
+• Prophetic Oleg on social networks.

 Since the end of 2014, the largest number of requests for “Prophetic Oleg” was registered in November 2015 – 198,524 requests per month.